Aska Cheung: Early life and education

-Arts development
+Career

 2020 to present: Stars Academy debut

 In mid-2020, Cheung signed up for the TVB singing talent show Stars Academy, and was the oldest contestant among the top 15.
 His fans call him "Sung Chi Ho".
 Cheung Chi Ho sang A Kind of Sadness by A-Lin with Kaitlyn Lam Kwan-lin during the first call-up and was subsequently selected into the Red Team.
-In the end, he was eliminated together with Sherman Poon Ching Man in the 7th episode of Stars Academy in 2021, and stopped in the top 12.
+In the end, he was eliminated together with Sherman Poon in the 7th episode of Stars Academy in 2021, and stopped in the top 12.
 Before the competition, he had signed a five-year management contract with TVB with a group of "The Voice of China" trainees.
 After being eliminated, he thought that the opportunity was rare and gave up the Nutrition master's degree from Tufts University.
 From August 12 to 15, 2021, he and the mentors and contestants of Stars Academy held four "Stars Academy First Live On Stage" concerts at the MacPherson Stadium in Mong Kok.
 In December of the same year, he starred in the youth campus TV series "Forever Young At Heart" with a group of Stars Academy students and Dance for Life contestants, playing the role of "Ngai Ka-dik" in the drama, and composed many songs for the drama, developing in the direction of a singer-songwriter.

 In 2022, Aska Cheung Chi-ho made his official debut by singing the theme song "Behind the Colors" for the TVB drama series The Ultimate Confession 18 Years Later 2.0.
 In the same year, he was awarded the "VIP Hot New Singer-Songwriter Gold Award" at the "7th VIP Music Chart Awards Ceremony".